lgbt-foundation/whitepaper/whitepaper.md

 As a result, Hornet is the only private company to be invited as Founding Member of the United Nations Global HIV Prevention Coalition<sup>launch-5</sup>, side by side with 30 nations and NGOs like the Bill and Melinda Gates Foundation.

-With this background, Hornet found the recent innovations in fintech to be a perfect boost for the benefit of the whole community.
+With this background, Hornet found the recent innovations in blockchain to be a perfect boost for the benefit of the whole community.
 It funded the initiation of the LGBT Token project with substantial budgets and rallied partners and advisors to secure its successful launch and adoption.

 ` GRAPHIC: MORE LAUNCH PARTNERS TO BE ANNOUNCED SHORTLY `